ruaue/alpine-cloud-images/CONFIGURATION.md

 Determines where images should be published.
 The key is the region identifier (or `ALL`), and the value is whether or not to publish to that region, `true` or `false`/`null`.

+### `encrypted` string

+Determines whether the image will be encrypted when imported and published.
+Currently, only the **aws** cloud module supports this.